BradhamLab/scPipe/README.md

 ## Running the Pipeline

-The pipeline is created using (SnakeMake)[https://bitbucket.org/snakemake/snakemake], therefore executing the pipeline is the same as any other SnakeMake pipeline.
+The pipeline is created using SnakeMake, therefore executing the pipeline is the same as any other SnakeMake pipeline.

 **Perform a dry run**: